YS-jack/Runelingual-Transcripts/public/README.md

-# RuneLingual Transcript Sources - Public Directory
+# *Public* Directory for RuneLingual Transcript Sources

+> :warning: **IMPORTANT:** This directory is for **final versions only**.
+All players using RuneLingual will download files from here.
+Ensure that all transcripts are error-free before adding them here.
+Any mistakes could lead to a poor user experience for all RuneLingual users.

 Welcome to the public directory of the RuneLingual Transcript Sources.
+This directory holds the finalized, published versions of our transcripts.

-This directory contains the finalized and published versions of our transcripts.
-These are the versions that are distributed to all RuneLingual users.
+Welcome to the public directory of the RuneLingual Transcript Sources.
+This directory holds the finalized, published versions of our transcripts.
 ## Guidelines for the Public Directory

-Please adhere to the following steps to maintain the integrity of the public directory:
+Follow these steps to maintain the integrity of the public directory:

-1. Make initial edits and drafts in the "draft" directory.
+1. Make initial edits in the "draft" directory.
-2. Ensure there are no issues with the draft and that it's ready to be published.
+2. Review the draft thoroughly.
+Resolve any issues.
+This step is critical.
-3. Copy the finalized version from the draft directory to this public directory.
+3. Once the draft is error-free, copy it to this public directory.

-**Note:** Only add final versions to this directory.
-Files here will be downloaded by all players using RuneLingual.
-Ensure that the version you're adding is the latest and ready for players to use.
+Remember, only add final versions here.
+The version you add should be the latest and ready for use.

 ## Contributing

 We welcome contributions to expand our language support.
-If you'd like to contribute or request support for another language that isn't listed, please refer to the main [README.md](../README.md) file for more information.
+If you'd like to contribute or request support for another language, refer to the main [README.md](../README.md) file.

 ## License

 This project is licensed under the [MIT License](../LICENSE).